hendrik-schulte/UnityEnhanced/Variables/README.md

 # Variables

 This package allows abstraction of variables in MonoBehaviours so that you can link them to a shared asset file dynamically.
-I intruduced generic types to extend the geniune work by other useful types.
+It is based on [Scriptable Objects](https://docs.unity3d.com/Manual/class-ScriptableObject.html).
+Based on the genuine work of Ryan Hipple, I intruduced generic types to extend the system by other useful types.

 Includes the following types:
 - float